mgechev/angular-performance-checklist/readme.md

 ### Tree-Shakeable-Providers

 Since Angular 6, The angular team provided a new API to allow services to be tree-shakeable, meaning they will not be included in the final bundle unless they're being used by other services or components.
-This can be done through the "providedIn" attribute when using the @Injectable() decorator and removing it from the "providers" attribute of your ngModule declaration as follows.
+This can be done by using the `"providedIn"` attribute when using the `@Injectable()` decorator and removing it from the `providers` attribute of your `ngModule` declaration as follows.

 Before:
 app.module.ts